Designer Kitchen Layouts

 The Galley Designer Kitchens Layout

-In the Galley designer kitchens layout, presenting the opposite walls for preparing food can be a bit of a problem.
-It has quite a high amount of traffic; something that is not very desirable as it would interrupt the homeowner from cooking.
-All in all, this is the choice of most professional chefs as it provides the most efficient utilisation of space.
-Its two rows allow ease of movement between activity areas and is as easy as turning around.
-Should the corridor be open at both ends, it can lead to traffic congestion, meaning that this type of layout is not always ideal.
+The Galley designer kitchens layout is the choice of most professional chefs as it provides the most efficient utilisation of space.
+Its two rows allow ease of movement between activity areas and moving to a new work-surface is as easy as turning around.
+However, if the corridor is open at both ends, it can lead to traffic congestion, meaning that this type of layout is not always ideal.
 It is important to ensure that there is sufficient room for opposite drawers to be opened at the same time.
 Cooking and cleaning areas should be on the same side so as to prevent the likelihood of accidents when moving hot pans between the cooktop and sink.

 The Island Designer Kitchens Layout